Last update January 27th, 2018.

 This is why I recommend that all bloggers should start a new blog with a self hosted set up and their own domain name.
 It’s cheap and gives you complete ownership and control of that asset.

-How to start a free blog: the best options
+How to start a free blog in 2018

 If you still want to start a blog on a free platform, that’s okay.